 Oceans and Glaciers

 As well as melting sea ice and glaciers, global warming is capable of thawing permafrost soils (10).
 This can be disastrous to both people living in permafrost areas, and the natural environment surrounding them.
-A lot of the human infrastructure built in Arctic regions relies on permafrost to keep the ground stable; as it thaws, northern communities feel negative effects, including damage to building foundations, destabilization of roads, and increased risk of landslides (11).
-More dangerously though, there is potential for large amounts of methane to be released into the atmosphere as the permafrost thaws.
+A lot of the human infrastructure built in Arctic regions relies on permafrost to keep the ground stable; and, as it thaws, northern communities experience creeping disruption to daily life, including damage to building foundations, destabilization of roads, and increased risk of landslides (11).
+Further, there is potential for large amounts of methane to be released into the atmosphere as the permafrost thaws.
 As the ground heats up, large amounts of carbon dioxide and methane previously frozen in the soil are freed and released into the atmosphere, further contributing to warming - a detrimental positive feedback cycle (10).
 This risk is made worse by the large amount of northern forest fires.

 The melting of glaciers and sea ice, thawing of permafrost, and the warming of the climate will worsen the warming effect through both absorption of energy by the earth and increased GHG emissions.
 This will force significant lifestyle changes for those in coastal or permafrost regions and damage necessary natural ocean circulation loops.
 As a northern country, Canada must be constantly aware of these effects and be prepared to create solutions.